Inkjet vs. laser printer

 With Inkjet printers, there are pros & cons to owning and using one.

 The Pros include:

-- Smaller Size - most Inkjet printers are relatively small and can fit in tight spaces.
-All-in-One Inkjet printers are a bit larger but are still typically smaller than a laser printer and much smaller than a normal office copy machine.
+- Smaller Size - Most Inkjet printers are relatively small and can fit in tight spaces.
+All-in-One Inkjet printers are a bit larger but are still typically smaller than a laser printer and much smaller than a standard office copy machine.

 - Low Cost - Inkjet printers, overall, have lower sticker prices than laser printers.
-When the time comes, they are also cheaper to replace since it's often easier and cheaper to just buy a new printer if it breaks down.
+When the time comes, they are also cheaper to replace since it is often easier and cheaper to just buy a new printer if it breaks down.

-- Great photo quality - Inkjet printers geared towards photo printing can produce amazing results, printing pictures with vivid colors, great contrasts, and virtually no pixelation.
+- Excellent photo quality - Inkjet printers geared towards photo printing can produce amazing results, printing pictures with vivid colors, high contrasts, and virtually no pixelation.
 There is almost no need to go to a professional photo printer to have your photos printed.

 The Cons include:

 - Less efficient ink use - Inkjet printers have a higher cost per page when it comes to printing, due to their rather inefficient usage of ink.
 When compared to Inkjet printers laser printers are much more efficient with their toner.

 - Slower printing of large documents - Printing a document with multiple pages takes a bit longer on an Inkjet printer than a laser printer.

 - Messy to clean - Cleaning an Inkjet printer is no easy task, nor is it a clean one.
 Inkjet cartridges can sometimes leak, and the ink can stain almost anything it comes in contact with, including clothes and hands.